vjcitn/BioconductorAnnotationPipeline/README.md

 There are two variables in the R script that should be updated.
 The `outDir` should be set to a valid date for when the script is being run.
 This will become the name of the directory that will house the db0 packages being created.
-The `version` should be a valid version depending on what release Bioconductor is on, e.g. for the October 2019 Bioconductor 3.10 release `version` was set to "3.10.0".
+The `version` should be a valid version depending on what the Bioconductor release will be, e.g., for the October 2019 Bioconductor 3.10 release `version` was set to "3.10.0".
 This will become the version for all the db0 packages.

 **2. Run makeDbZeros.R**